adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ## Getting started

 !!! info "Initial Parameters Download"
-    The first time zec-qt-wallet starts it will create a `zcash.conf` file with default configuration values as well as downloading the parameters required for sending and validating shielded transactions.
+    The first time ZecWallet starts it will create a `zcash.conf` file with default configuration values as well as downloading the parameters required for sending and validating shielded transactions.
 These parameters are currently around 1.7GB in size and only need to be downloaded once.

-Now that you have zec-qt-wallet [installed](/installation) it is time to start using the software.
+Now that you have ZecWallet [installed](/installation) it is time to start using the software.

 If you are using the embedded `zcashd` and it is your first time using the software, the system parameters will be downloaded from the internet (~1.7GB) and a [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file created specifying some default configuration values.
 The blockchain will then begin to sync, which is a time-consuming process taking anywhere of the order of 8 hours to days depending on your hardware and network performance.
-You can monitor the progress in the bottom right corner of zec-qt-wallet which displays the number of blocks downloaded and a sync percentage.
+You can monitor the progress in the bottom right corner of ZecWallet which displays the number of blocks downloaded and a sync percentage.

 ![Syncing](images/sync.png)